FredoHi/Youtube-Data-Analysis/README.md

 ## Project Overview

-	This  project aims to analyze the correlation between video popularity and the most relevant/liked comments This project utilizes two datasets: "Video_stat.csv" and "Comment_stat.csv."
+This SQL Project aims to analyze the correlation between video popularity and the most relevant/liked comments.
+This project utilizes two datasets: "Video_stat.csv" and "Comment_stat.csv."
 The "Video_stat.csv" dataset contains essential details about each video, including its title, likes, views, keyword, and comment count.
 On the other hand, the "Comment_stat.csv" dataset provides relevant comments for each video listed in "Video_stat.csv," along with information about the sentiments and likes associated with those comments.

 This project revolves around six SQL queries that extract and calculate various metrics from the datasets to gain insights into video popularity and user engagement.